 Mesothelioma in Seniors

 Cancer.
 The one word no one wants to hear from their doctor.
-A single word that carries a tremendous amount of pain, suffering and fear for so many.
+A single word that carries a tremendous amount of pain, suffering, and fear for so many.
 Despite that fear, important conversations regarding risk, prevention, and next steps must be had with a medical professional — especially after age 65.
-The unfortunate fact of the matter is that cancer is a disease of the aging.
+The unfortunate fact of the matter is that cancer is a disease of aging.
 Almost half of all new cancer diagnosis are found in patients 65 or older.
+Genetics play a large role in the development of any form of cancer.

 However, age does not mean you are going to be subjected to an eventual cancer diagnosis.
 The likelihood of developing cancer can decrease through implementing risk-management measures like a healthy diet, consistent exercise, minimizing stress, and avoiding substance abuse.
 Benjamin Franklin said it best — “an ounce of prevention is worth a pound of cure.”